-Founded by the private company, Block.one and launched as open-source software in June 2018, EOS is a blockchain platform designed for the development of DApps (Decentralized applications).
+Launched as open-source software in June 2018, EOS is a blockchain platform founded by a private company, Block.one.
+It is designed for the development of dApps (Decentralized applications).
 The company distributed one billion ERC-20 tokens to ensure widespread distribution of their cryptocurrency and allow anyone to use EOS blockchain after it was released.

 EOS accomplishes consensus by using multi-threading as well as a delegated proof-of-stake algorithm.
 They have their own community forum named as EOS Forum, enabling developers and investors to discuss the platform and EOS Talk for their users based on the steem blockchain.